spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 1. A corresponding index is fetched for the sample.
 2. The data is turned into chunks of CHUNKSIZE megabytes.
-3. The chunks are pushed in order into MongoDB.
+3. The chunks are pushed in order into MongoDB. (to be reassembled later)

 #### a.
 What is index?